 Ski Season and Back Pain: What to Know Before Hitting the Slopes

 Skiing is a popular winter sport for people across the country.
 Rushing down the slopes of a beautiful mountain can be exhilarating, but it also comes with some significant risks.
-While most people are concerned about major injuries to the head, mouth, or legs while skiing, the sport can also take its toll on your back.
+While most people are concerned about major injuries to the head, mouth, or legs while skiing, the sport can also take its toll on back pain.

 Back pain is a common occurrence in skiers at all levels – from beginning to expert.
 Without proper warm-ups, muscle strengthening, and rehabilitation, skiers may face a range of painful symptoms.
-If you plan to hit the slopes some more this season, the spinal experts at Posture Works in San Francisco, CA, and Denver, CO, may be able to get your back in good shape after a long weekend of skiing.
+If you plan to hit the slopes some more this season, the spinal experts in San Francisco, CA, and Denver, CO – Posture Works may be able to get your back in good shape after a long weekend of skiing.

 How skiing can lead to back pain

 There are many ways that skiing can cause pain in the neck or back.
 Lower back pain is the most common form of ski-related pain due to the stress placed on the spinal vertebrae, joints, and soft tissues that support the spine.

 - Overuse or stress injury: While skiing, you rely on your lower back and abdominal muscles to keep you stable and in the proper form.
 Turning typically comes from motion in the core and hips.
 If your core muscles are weak or your spine is unstable, your back may endure added stress.
 Additionally, when you’re on the slopes for long periods of time, you may overwork your spine’s supportive tissues, causing tightness or inflammation.